Constellation-Labs/documentation-hub/learn/advanced-concepts/02-DAG-structure.md

 ![Network Structure](/img/learn/graph-vs-hypergraph.png)
 <br />

 Think of a Hypergraph as a graph that allows you to model group relations instead of only binary relations, enabling a graph to be constructed of other graphs.
 It’s a set of a sets that enables different graphs to be connected together by their relationships to form a greater graph structure.
-In this Hypergraph structure there is the notion of “Hyper-edges” and “Hyper-vertices” that connect the graphs together, with each hyperedge connecting an arbitrary number of hypervertices (instead of only two in a regular graph).
+In this Hypergraph structure there is the notion of “Hyperedges” and “Hypervertices” that connect the graphs together, with each hyperedge connecting an arbitrary number of hypervertices (instead of only two in a regular graph).
 This allows the Constellation Network to weave immutable state data originating from entirely different networks and systems together into one ever-evolving data structure.
 The Hypergraph can be used to compose complex decentralized application logic, such as multi-network API calls and cross-network exchange of tokenized assets.